 This lesson is for late undergraduate students.
-Students should be familiar with Statistical concepts, basic data visualizations, and have worked in Excel.EXCEL
+Students should be familiar with statistical concepts, basic data visualizations, and have worked in Excel.

 Time to Teach this Lesson

-This lesson can be This lesson can be taughttaught in 2 sessions using a worksheet
+This lesson can be taught in 2 sessions using a worksheet

 First Week: 1-hour prep, 2-hour class session; guided data analysis and review of Statistics